KirillOsenkov/SourceBrowser/README.md

  5. Pass /in:<path> to pass a file with a list of full paths to projects and solutions to include in the index
  6. Set SourceIndexServer project as startup and run/debug the website.
 It is pre-configured to run from \bin\Debug\HtmlGenerator\Index but you can customize in project properties -> Web -> Custom server.

-**Note:** Either Visual Studio 2015 or at least MSBuild Tools 2015 [http://www.microsoft.com/en-us/download/details.aspx?id=48159](http://www.microsoft.com/en-us/download/details.aspx?id=48159) are required for Source Browser to work (Source Browser uses Roslyn and Roslyn uses MSBuild 14.0 to read projects and solutions).
+**Note:** Either Visual Studio 2017 or at least MSBuild Tools 2017 are required to build Source Browser (Source Browser uses Roslyn 2.0.0 and Roslyn uses MSBuild 15.0 to read projects and solutions).

 ##Conceptual design